DeKalb County High School

 DeKalb County High School (DCHS) is located in Smithville, Tennessee.
-It is the only high school in the county and serves grades 9–12 with an enrollment of 890 as of August 12, 2021.
+It is the only high school in the county and serves grades 9–12 with an enrollment of 814 as of August 10, 2023.
 The school's mascot is a tiger and the school colors are black and gold.
-The principal is Grant Curtis and the assistant principals are Thomas Cagle and Jenny Norris.
-The school is fed by DeKalb Middle School (6-8; located at the same complex as the high school) and DeKalb West School (K-8).
+The principal is Bruce Curtis and the assistant principals are Seth Willoughby and Jenny Norris.
+The school is fed by DeKalb Middle School (6–8; located at the same complex as the high school) and DeKalb West School (K-8).

 Clubs

 DCHS has a variety of clubs, including FFA, FBLA, FCCLA, HOSA, Jr. and Sr. Beta Club, SkillsUSA, CTE, a Chess Club, a Literature Club, a Science Club, and a Spanish Club.
 Other groups include the Student Council as well as a Color Guard and Marching Band known as the "Fighting Tiger Marching Band".